-The “as a service” business model, in which third-party consulting firms provide IT services to customers on a subscription basis, has been nothing short of a revolution.
-In particular, network as a service (NaaS) has saved many companies from having to build their own networking infrastructure in-house.
+Editor's note: This article was originally posted in 2019, but has been updated to reflect the latest information.
+The “as a service” business model, in which third-party consulting firms provide IT services on a subscription basis, has been nothing short of a revolution.
+In particular, network as a service (NaaS) has saved many companies from having to build and maintain their own networking infrastructure in-house.
 Configuring and operating devices such as routers, WAN optimizers, and firewalls is no easy task even for IT experts.

 Start improving your cybersecurity posture now with this ebook, free when you subscribe to our blog.

 Editor’s Note: This article was originally posted in May 2021, but has been updated to include the latest information, including information about Wi-Fi 6E.

 You may or may not have heard of Wi-Fi 6/6E.
 This latest iteration of wireless technology (also known as wireless standard 802.11ax) has been incorporated into a variety of access points (APs) and hardware.
 But it may not be the solution to all of your business IT problems.

 Wireless technology is magic, right?
 It allows us to communicate without clunky wires.
 We can use it to send a joke to family, connect with work from home, or log in and access documents on our organization’s network from the road.

 We all know when it is time for a new mobile phone.
 The battery doesn’t hold a charge.
 The screen is cracked.
 It takes forever to do anything.
 Or the service provider lets us know an upgrade is available.
 We look at the new offerings, evaluate the staying power and benefits, and decide whether to switch.